syedumeerr/UnivariateBivariate-Analysis-on-Flask/README.md

 # UnivariateBivariate-Analysis-on-Flask
-Created a Dashboard using Flask to show your univariate and Bivariate Analysis
+Created a Dashboard using Flask to show a univariate and Bivariate Analysis

 ## Airbnb Dataset Analysis